<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Economy]]></category>

-<guid isPermaLink="false">https://dataofafrica.com/?p=3805</guid>
+<guid isPermaLink="false">https://dataofafrica.com/investissements-chinois-en-afrique-opportunite-strategique-ou-dependance-a-maitriser/</guid>

 <description><![CDATA[<p>The most general characteristic of the continent is that its economy and exports are based on extractive industries.</p>

-<p>The post <a href="https://dataofafrica.com/contemporary-macroeconomic-context-of-africa/">Contemporary macroeconomic context of africa</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/chinese-investments-in-africa-strategic-opportunity-or-dependence-to-be-managed/">Chinese investments in Africa: strategic opportunity or dependence to be managed?</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

-<p>The post <a href="https://dataofafrica.com/contemporary-macroeconomic-context-of-africa/">Contemporary macroeconomic context of africa</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/chinese-investments-in-africa-strategic-opportunity-or-dependence-to-be-managed/">Chinese investments in Africa: strategic opportunity or dependence to be managed?</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_7032743 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">
+<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_66467795 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">

 <div class="wpb_text_column wpb_content_element" >